 While technically a town, Georgina operates as a township, a regional municipality of villages.
 Keswick, on the shores of Cook’s Bay, hosts the town’s main civic government offices.
 A 35-year-old male driver living in central Keswick pays just over $1,200 annually for car insurance.
 This rate bases on a clean driving record and no insurance claims on an 8-year-old 4 door sedan.
 This rate sits about the middle of the pack for Ontario drivers, though it’s higher than average rates outside the GTA.

-How Much is Average Car Insurance in Georgina
+How Much Does Car Insurance Cost in Georgina

 |Quote Date||Average Georgina Auto Insurance Cost*|

 *Methodology: We used a sample profile for a male driver aged 30 years with his own vehicle having mandatory coverage.
 He drives a Honda Civic 2012 car with an average mileage of 5000 – 8000 km per year to commute to work.
 He has a clean driving record history of 5 years with no accidents or collisions.

 We surveyed the car insurance prices in the city of Georgina for the purpose of illustrating the range in quotes based on driving record, location, and other criteria.
 To get a customized quote, enter your postal code above.